ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 On the right hand side, there is a great big green button labelled "Clone or Download".
 Eventually, we'll be using that button a lot.
 But for now, look just a few buttons to the left, and you'll find a button that says "Upload files".

 Click that button, and upload your photo from the place where you saved it out of your email.

-Once you've uploaded it, you should be able to change the name to `alex-t.jpg` or `alex-t.png` or whatever.
-You need to keep the .jpg or .png exactly as it is, but change the first part of the filename to match your first name and last initial, in lowercase, separated by a hyphen (`-`).
-The naming convention is important, because the SPIS staff is going to access all of these images to create a SPIS photo album so that we can all learn your names more quickly.
+Click the green "Commit changes" button.

 # Step 8: Edit your README.md file to add some information about you, and a link to your photo